Home » Blog » Management » Retail Managment: Live Up To Expectations You Set

-A client put me up at the Crown Plaza Bloomington, MN this week.
+When I was working with a client to improve their retail management, they put me up at the Crown Plaza.
 I hadn’t stayed at a Crown Plaza before so I asked the driver of the shuttle, “Isn’t this part of Holiday Inn?”
 He replied it was and the guy next to me and I started razzing him a bit about it.
 “Great, flashing star, tired lounge, nice.”

 As I finished up, Jason, the guy who rode in the shuttle said he was really hungry and Jenny added, “You can eat at the bar if you want.”
 Jason touched my shoulder, “Hey, there’s the firepit.”